NixOS/rfcs/rfcs/0091-pure-object-prototypes.md

 but all their transitive indirect dependencies, with a proper ordering.
 Moreover, any change they make, they must not only propagate to their own extensions, but also to all extensions that depend on theirs;
-they must thus somehow fix other people's code, or notify the authors of these downstream extensions that depend on theirs, and wait for these authors to propagate the change.
+they must somehow fix other people's code, or notify the authors of these downstream extensions that depend on theirs, and wait for these authors to propagate the change.